dumdumgura/2023_visionpractical/README.md

 # 2023_vision_practical
-1. Data Preprocessing: set mode to 'siren_sdf' or 'sdf' to generate the data. mode 'siren_sdf' is used for sdf representation, together with loss_formulation in siren paper. mode 'sdf' is used for sdf or sdf representation, together with L1_loss or BCE_loss.
+1. Data Preprocessing: set mode to 'siren_sdf' or 'sdf' to generate the data.
+Mode 'siren_sdf' is used for sdf representation, together with loss_formulation in siren paper.
+Mode 'sdf' is used for sdf or sdf representation, together with L1_loss or BCE_loss.

 ```python